reshmaram-gt/AI-text-detection/README.md

 ## Baseline

-- There are two baseline models implemented:<br>
+Two baseline models were implemented:<br>
 i.
-Model 1: Baseline - Probabilistic Loss for Detector Training: The paraphraser model is frozen, generating paraphrased inputs as data augmentation for the model to train with.
+Model 1: Probabilistic Loss for Detector Training: The paraphraser model, who's weights are frozen, generates paraphrased outputs of given input text.
 The detector trains on this data, attempting to predict whether the text is AI-generated or not.
-The detector model trains on Mean-Squared Error loss(MSE), and the training backpropagates through the Value-Head, across the entire LM.
+The detector model trains on Mean-Squared Error loss(MSE), and the loss is backpropagated during  training, across the entire LM.
 This model helps analyze the effect of adversarial learning in improving AI-text detection.

 <img width="400" alt="image" src="https://github.com/reshmaram-gt/AI-text-detection/assets/115122663/07b3cf03-23f2-45f3-b716-eb42b04d103b"> <br>